KTO Rosomak: Hitfist-30P Turret

 Designed by the Italian company Oto Melara, the Hitfist-30P turret is a two-man turret armed with a 30mm ATK Mk 44 Bushmaster II automatic cannon (equipped with a dual-feed ammunition system) and a 7.62mm UKM-2000C machine gun.
 The design is an evolution of the Hitfist-25 turret used on the Italian Dardo IFV.
 However, the turret was significantly modified to meet Polish requirements.
 The most significant change is the substantial reduction in height to lower the vehicle's profile, making it possible to transport it in a C-130 Hercules aircraft.
 Interestingly, a turret design very similar to the Polish one was used on the Italian Centauro VBM Freccia.

 The turret is made of armored aluminum and equipped with additional ceramic armor.
-The armament is controlled by a fire control system featuring a Kolsman DNRS-288 day-night sight, a Galileo Avionica TILDE FC second-generation thermal camera, and a laser rangefinder.
+The armament is controlled by a fire control system featuring a Kolsman DNRS-288 day-night sight, a Galileo Avionica (now parto of Leonardo_ TILDE FC second-generation thermal camera, and a laser rangefinder.
 Additional equipment includes the SSP-1 Obra-3 sensor system and a smoke grenade launcher (which holds six 81mm grenades).

 The gunner sits on the right side of the vehicle and has access to the fire control system console with controllers and a ten-inch screen, a backup (optical) sight, and cranks for rotating the turret in case of electrical system failure (the right crank controls azimuth, while the left crank controls elevation).
 There is also a single forward-facing periscope.
 In front of the gunner is the shell ejection system for the main armament and the machine gun, which the gunner operates (reloading and clearing jams).

 The commander sits on the left side of the turret.
 The commander has access to the fire control system console and a set of eight periscopes that allow the commander to observe the situation around the vehicle.
 The periscopes can be lowered (retracted) so that they do not protrude beyond the turret's outline (this design was required for air transport).
 The commander can take full control of the vehicle's armament.

 The turret's empty weight is 2350 kg, and its combat weight is 2850 kg.
 Its height (with retracted periscopes) is 595 mm.
 The turret can rotate 360 degrees, and the elevation angles of the armament range from -10 to +60 degrees.
 The ready-to-use 30mm ammunition supply is 220 rounds, with an additional 250 rounds stored in two magazines under the turret.

 The assembly line, and later the production of the turrets, was transferred to the Bumar-Łabędy plant in Gliwice (although it remains the property of the Rosomak plant in Siemianowice Śląskie).
 A total of 359 Hitfist-30P turrets were produced.
 Currently, new Rosomaks in the combat version are delivered with the ZSSW-30 turret from Huta Stalowa Wola.